navatarx/moode-audio-automation/README.md

 sudo netfilter-persistent reload
 ```

 All set.
 Now you only have to discover devices from your Alexa and enjoy high quality audio automation :).
 Note that Alexa identifies those devices as philips royal hue hub.
+Just say:

+"Alexa, turn on Pi audio"
+"Alexa, turn on Pi Audio Volume"

+or create a routine for "Alexa, next song" to "Turn on Pi Next Song"

 Note: Integration with Volumio is quite similar.
 You only have to change tha functions URI accordingly (https://volumio.github.io/docs/API/REST_API.html)